 Be mindful of things like power outlets or other types of utility connections like a cable or broadband connection.

 For this type, a single half-frame should let you know whether or not the design will work in practice.

 First, cut your 2” x 2” planks into 24” lengths and cut a 45-degree bevel cut along the length of the 24” workpieces.

 This involves drilling a guide hole through the top and bottom of the bass trap into the bisected 2” x 2”s.

 Once you have built the frame, you will next want to fill it with some form of sound dampening insulation.

-Roxul Safe ’n’ Sound is a fairly popular soundproofing insulation, but it is not the only one available and technically most single piece types of insulation will serve reasonably well in this capacity.
+Roxul Safe ’n’ Sound is a fairly popular soundproofing insulation, but it’s not the only one available.
+Most single-piece types of insulation will serve reasonably well in this capacity.

 Regardless of the brand, you will need to cut the insulation to fit the shape of the bass trap and position it within the completed frame, stacking the insulation layers on top of one another.